Raja Koduri

-Raja M. Koduri (Rajabali Makaradhwaja Koduri) is an Indian-American computer engineer and executive for computer graphics hardware.
-He is currently the chief architect and Executive Vice President of Intel's architecture, graphics and software (IAGS) division.
+Rajabali Makaradhwaja Koduri (born 31 August 1968) is an Indian computer engineer and executive for computer graphics hardware.
+He was the chief architect and Executive Vice President of Intel's architecture, graphics and software (IAGS) division until April 2023.
 Before Intel, he worked as the senior vice president and chief architect of the Radeon Technologies Group, the graphics division at Intel's competitor AMD.

 Early life

-Raja Koduri is born in a Telugu family in Kovvur, West Godavari district of Andhra Pradesh, India.
+Raja Koduri was born to a Telugu family in Kovvur, West Godavari district of Andhra Pradesh, India.
 Noted film director S. S. Rajamouli is his cousin.
 Other members of his extended family also work in the film industry as writers, music composers and singers.

-He earned a bachelor's degree in electronics and communications from Andhra University.
-He holds a Master of Technology degree from IIT Kharagpur.
+He earned a bachelor's degree in electronics and communications from Andhra University, Visakhapatnam.
+He holds a Master of Technology degree from IIT Kharagpur, Kharagpur, West Bengal.